git-tfs/git-tfs/doc/release-notes/NEXT.md

   environment variable `GIT_TFS_CLIENT` to `2017`.
 Multiple versions of VS2017 installed side by side, either as different editions like VS2017 Enterprise  and Premium or different VS2017 minor versions are not offically supported yet.
 The current implementation  will simply use the first version found.
+* Add support for Visual Studio 2019 (no checkin pocicies yet).
+To use it set the environment variable `GIT_TFS_CLIENT` to `2019`.
+Them same restrictions as for VS2017 apply, e.g. multiple versions of VS2019 installed side by side,  either as different editions like VS2019 Enterprise and Premium or different VS2019 minor versions are not offically supported yet.
+The current implementation will simply use the first version found.